 - Buying only what you need.
-Surprisingly, some products cost more to dispose than they do to purchase.
-Using forethought when purchasing these products may save your community the cost of disposing of them as HHW.
+Some products cost more to dispose than they do to purchase.
+So use forethought when purchasing products that may be costly for you or your community to dispose.

 - Storing products safely.
-Children, pets, and others may accidentally injure themselves when products are not safely stored.
-Make sure potential HHW is stored out of harm's way.
+Children, pets, and others may accidentally injure themselves if products are not safely stored.
+So make sure these types of materials are stored according to manufacturer instructions, out of harm's way.